CD Dragón: Rivalries

 Dragón's main rival is Águila.
 The derby has been labelled Derbi Migueleño (the San Miguel Derby).

 The intense feelings between the two sides began early on due to the close proximity and the switching of players between the clubs.
 The biggest defection occurred in the 1950s when legendary players Juan Francisco Barraza, Esteban Blanco and left the championship side of Dragon to Aguila and started a dynasty.
 The sole final played between the two teams ended 1–0 to Dragon.
-The most recent match was a 1-0 victory by Dragon on the 15th of February, 2023.
-The teams have played 81 matches in all competitions, Aguila winning 46, Dragon 12, and the remaining 23 having been drawn.
+The most recent match was a 4-1 victory by Aguila on the 27 of March, 2025.
+The teams have played 87 matches in all competitions, Aguila winning 52, Dragon 12, and the remaining 24 having been drawn.

 Sponsorship

 Companies that Dragon currently has sponsorship deals with for 2023–2024 includes: